dhsvendsen/MLOps-Project-Detox/reports/README.md

 We did not manage to implement monitoring.
 Implementing monitoring could potentially help the longevity of our application by alerting us of model decay and data drift.

-In all machine learning models it is fair to expect that there might be some change to the data and as such to a models performance if it is not retrained.
+In all machine learning models it is fair to expect that there might be some change to the data and as such to a models performance, if it is not retrained.
 In our specific case, we are working with user generated comments from wikipedia, and rating their toxicity levels.
 Especially within this context we might expect the user behaviour to change over time.
-As an example, acrononyms with different sentiments migth change over time (ie. "WTF" or "xoxo"), causing model decay, as it would not be trained on such examples.
+As an example, acrononyms with different sentiments might change over time (ie. "WTF" or "xoxo"), causing model decay, as it would not be trained on such examples.
 Furthermore, the concept of toxicity might change, and create a need for retraining the models on data with adjusted labels.

 ### Question 24